 Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

-Self-Guided Sydney Walking Tour
+Self-Guided Sydney Walking Tour for Free

-Best Sydney Walking Tour
+Best Self Guided Sydney Walking Tour

-Self-Guided Walking Tour Sydney: Top Sydney Landmarks
+Self-Guided Walking Tour Sydney

-The route of our Best Free Walking Tour Sydney is nearly 8 miles long (13.5 km) and will take about 4-5 hours to complete.
-More time will be needed to enter any of the museums and attractions listed along the route.
+Our Sydney self-guided walk loops around the city and is nearly 8 miles long and will take 4-5 hours to complete.
+More time will be needed to enter any of the attractions along the route.

 #1 Circular Quay

 While the harbor hosts top Sydney landmarks, it also has historical significance.
-Circular Quay was the landing site for the first ships carrying European convicts to Australia.
-It was from the penal colony built on these shores that Sydney grew into the city it is today.
+Circular Quay was the landing site for the first ships carrying convicts to Australia from Europe.

 #2 Sydney Opera House